 "Fine."
 She was already staring back across the bridge, all but completely ignoring him.
 Hatter ground his teeth and went off in search of another shop.
 What, precisely, did he do to set her off this time?
 One minute they had a truce, the next she was being erratic.
 But then it wasn't him she was upset with, was it?
 Not really.
 He should have chosen a different shop.
 Blasted oysters.

 With a smile plastered on his face, Hatter stepped into the next shop he spotted.
 The shopkeeper had a taste for older styles, apparently, and he wrinkled his nose at the selection of balloon suits displayed just inside the door.

 He tried imagining Alice in one, and failed.
 Something a bit more tasteful, then.
 He stepped further back into the cramped aisles and hunted for something decent.
 It took him half an hour to find a few nice dresses and a pair of trousers trendy enough for her to work in.
 He added a light jacket to hide her Glow, paid for everything, and stepped outside.

 He went back to the bridge, intending to leave the purchases with Alice while he hunted for more.

 Somehow, he wasn't all that surprised to find that she was nowhere in sight.

 He frowned.
 "Alice?"

 No answer, naturally.
 He glanced around for a passerby who might have seen her, but the street was empty.
 Brilliant.

-He left the bags with Twenty (who was too preoccupied to object) and jogged through the block of streets.
+He left the bags with Twenty (who was too preoccupied with leering at him to object) and jogged through the block of streets.
 Within five minutes, he was reasonably sure that she wasn't on this level, which meant that she had either gone further up, down to the lower levels, or back across the bridge.

-He swallowed and forced himself to make a decision.
+He muttered a quick curse and forced himself to make a decision.